About this review

 Is Citizens the best condo insurance option in Florida?

 Citizens can be important when private-market coverage is limited, but it should not automatically be treated as the best option for every owner.
-Compare Citizens against available private-market offers and review the coverage details carefully.
+Compare Citizens against any available private-market offers and review the coverage details carefully.

 Should I choose the cheapest Florida condo insurance quote?